Alec-Aoki/ALG/README.md

 # ALG
-Notes taken from my Algorithms and Data Structures Class
+Notes taken from my Algorithms and Data Structures Classes